iPhonz/iphonz/README.md

 - Hashtag highlighting in posts with purple accent color
 - Post interactions (share, comment, like)
 - "Joined" and "Join" buttons for each post
-- Comment section for posts
+- Comment section for posts with threaded replies
 - Bottom navigation bar with home, notifications, create post, search, and profile
 - Purple accent colors throughout the UI
 - **Compose functionality** with 500 character limit and media attachments
 - **Notifications system** with filtering and approval actions
+- **Threaded comments** with support for replies, images, and likes

 ## Compose Screen Features